Edge-preserving noise for diffusion models: An edge-preserving generative process

+Given \cref{eq:our_backward_posterior_variance} and \cref{eq:our_backward_posterior_mean}, the only unknown preventing us from simulating the Gaussian backward process is $\Samplezero$.
 Note that $\Samplezero$ in our case depends on a non-isotropic noise.
 Therefore, we cannot just use an isotropic approximator $\NoiseApprox$ for the isotropic noise $\Noise$ to predict $\SamplezeroApprox$ via \cref{eq:hat_x_0}.
 Instead, we need a model that can predict the non-isotropic noise $\SigmatTensor \Noise$ .
-We introduce the loss function that trains such an approximator: